Exact Subgraph Isomorphism Network with Mixed $L_{0,2}$ Norm Constraint for Predictive Graph Mining: Experiments

 \paragraph{Compared Methods.}

-For performance comparison, we used GNN methods such as GCN \citep{kipf2017semi}, GAT \citep{velickovic2018graph}, GATv2 \citep{brody2022how}, GIN \citep{xu2018how}, PNA \citep{corso2020principal}, GNN-AK \citep{zhao2022from}, and PPGN \citep{maron2019provably}.
+For performance comparison, we used GNN methods such as GCN \citep{kipf2017semi}, GAT \citep{velickovic2018graph}, GATv2 \citep{brody2022how}, GIN \citep{xu2018how}, PNA \citep{corso2020principal}, GIN-AK \citep{zhao2022from}, PPGN \citep{maron2019provably}, and ESC-GNN \citep{yan2024efficient}.
 For node attributes, EIN only used discrete node labels, while compared GNN methods also incorporate continuous node attributes.
 GCN, GAT, GATv2, and GIN optimizes the number of the units $\{ 64, 128, 256 \}$ and the number of epoch by the validation set, and other settings follow \citep{you2021identity}.
 PNA optimizes the number of the units $\{ 16, 32, 64 \}$ and the number of epochs by the validation set, and the number of the message passing is set as $2$.
-GNN-AK uses GIN as the base GNN.
-Other settings of GNN-AK and PPGN follow the author implementation.
-For EIN, $\text{maxpat} \in \{5, 10\}$, $K \in \{2, 6, 10\}$, and $\sigma \in \{\mathrm{sigmoid}, \mathrm{LeakyReLU}\}$ are selected by the validation performance.
-We also evaluate performance of the combination of EIN and GNN described in \S~\ref{ssec:combine-GNN}.
-For GNN, we employed GIN and the combine model is denoted as EIN+GIN.
+Other settings of GIN-AK, PPGN, and ESC-GNN follow the author implementation.
+For EIN, $\text{maxpat} \in \{5, 10\}$, $K \in \{2, 6, 10\}$, and $\tau_{\rm max} \in \{1, 30\}$ for $\*\theta$ ($\tau_{\rm max}$ for $\*b$ is fixed as $1$) are selected by the validation performance.
+We also evaluate performance of the combination of EIN and GNN described in \S~\ref{ssec:combine-GNN}, in which GIN is employed as the combined GNN.
+In the results, the single EIN is denoted as EIN-$L_{0,2}$ and the EIN combined with GIN is denoted as EIN-$L_{0,2}$-GNN.
+For both of EIN-$L_{0,2}$ and EIN-$L_{0,2}$-GNN, the candidate of the sparsity $s$ is $\cS = \{ 1, 5, 10, 25, 50, 75, 100 \}$.
 For other details, see Appendix~\ref{app:settings-EIN}.